+3I.
+General Science Certification:

+To qualify for the General Science (7-12) certification, candidates must complete a minimum of 18 semester hours in two or more sciences other than the earth sciences.

 3J.
-General Science Extension and Certification in an Additional Science:

-To qualify for the General Science (7-12) extension, candidates must complete a minimum of 18 semester hours in two or more sciences other than the earth sciences, i.e., total of at least 18 credits in two or more non-Earth science courses.
-To qualify for certification in a second science candidates need to complete a minimum of 18 semester hours in the second science and pass the associated CST exam.

-3K.
 Middle Level Extension:

 Candidates who wish to qualify to teach grades 5 and 6 in a middle school setting may obtain an extension to their grades 7-12 certification by completing two additional courses prior to graduation.
 The courses are: CEE 601 Early Adolescent Development and CEE 602 Middle Child Education-Instruction.
 More information about these courses can be found on the SPD website (www.stonybrook.edu/spd).